XNNgithub/Diamond-Price-Modelling/README.md

 For example, cut_quality features of Good, Fair and Ideal had counts of 28, 5 and 1 respectively.
 ![image](https://github.com/XNNgithub/Diamond-Price-Modelling/assets/134125287/202f7912-0884-4586-9dc4-f8146447495d)

+Other data rows removed were:
+culet_condition features of Chipped (qty 18) and Abraded (qty 8), girdle_min features XTN and STN (quantities 290 and 24), and girdle_max features XTN and STN (quantities 33 and 12),fluor_intensity features of Unknown (qty 113) and Slight (qty 12) and finally polish features of Fair (qty 7) and Poor (qty 2)

+This reduced out dataset to 213,134 rows.

 ### Data Binning and Grouping
 Certain features are grouped or combined into new categories.